Adeity/jpa_dbs/README.md

 # jpa_dbs
 Semester project for ,,Database Systems" subject.
 Summer semester 2020/2021.

-This is a simple desktop application in Java with JPA access to a school database.
+This is a simple desktop application in Java with JPA access to a school PostgreSQL database.

 I created and annotated entities 'Teacher' and 'Subject' and a 'TeachesSubject' relationship between them.